Beautiful Photo Spots in Kanazawa

 Kotojitoro stone lantern by the pond

 Besides the lantern, there are plenty of other beautiful scenes to photograph, including seasonal flowers and the impressive pine trees that dominate the grounds.
 Kenrokuen Garden was more crowded than we thought so you may want to get there early.
 The tickets allow same-day re-entries.
-I just wished there were a bit more benches around for visitors to sit and enjoy the scenery.
+I just wish there were a bit more benches around for visitors to sit and enjoy the scenery.

 Huge pine tree in Kenrokuen Garden, Kanazawa.